How Parole Works in Georgia

 Performance Incentive Credits

-Inmates serving life sentences, or who are in work-release programs, or who are in Boot Camp programs, or those sentenced to two years or less, or those with TPMs set at one third of their sentences, or who have been denied parole are not eligible to receive these credits.
-Other categories of inmates may also be ineligible for participation.
+There are some categories of offenses that are not eligible for early release with PIC credits.
+These include SB 441 offenses of Murder, Armed Robbery, Rape, Aggravated Sodomy, Kidnapping, Aggravated Child Molestation, or Aggravated Sexual Battery.
+Inmates serving life sentences, or who are in work-release programs, or who have not completed certain required programming, or who are in Boot Camp programs, or those sentenced to two years or less, or those convicted of HB 1607 offenses with TPMs set at one third of their sentences, or who have been denied parole are not eligible to receive these credits.

-Shortly before the PIC review date, prison officials send the Board a report detailing the inmate’s institutional conduct, attitude and participation in rehabilitative programming, with a recommendation whether the Board should advance or delay the TPM.
-Regardless of this recommendation, a final decision to grant or deny PIC credits is left to the Board’s discretion.
+Shortly before the PIC review date, at the point an inmate has earned the maximum amount of points he/she can, and allowing time for processing the case out, prison officials send the Board a report detailing the inmate’s institutional conduct, attitude and participation in rehabilitative programming, with a recommendation whether the Board should advance or delay the TPM.
+PIC points are generally awarded as calculated by the DOC, but the final decision to grant or deny PIC credits is left to the Board’s discretion.
 PIC credits may alter only the TPM and in no way affect the length of the sentence.
 Poor institutional conduct by an inmate often causes the Board to delay the TPM or to deny parole entirely.

 When an inmate is paroled, he is placed under the supervision of a parole officer who explains the conditions of parole and prepares an individual case plan for that offender.
 The parole officer maintains frequent contact with the parolee through office meetings, and by visiting him at his home and job or in other settings such as treatment facilities.
 Supervision is the parole officer’s main duty.
 However, in addition to a surveillance role, the parole officer is a counselor who helps the parolee with any family, budget, or job-placement problems.
 The parole officer also refers the parolee to other community or government agencies as needed.